cloudvista/cloud-studio/README.md

 then navigate to:
 http://localhost:52773/cloudstudio/CloudStudio.Index.cls

-then login (and change the password):
+Change the password on request from:
 &nbsp;&nbsp;  Username: **_SYSTEM**
 &nbsp;&nbsp;  Password: **SYS**